 Everyone who owns and drives a vehicle in our country today is affected by the price of gasoline and diesel fuel.
 There are various complex causes of this situation, many of which are beyond our government’s control.
 In the seven-county Metro Atlanta area alone there are nearly 67,000 gas pumps available, but overall (and with perhaps some exceptions), station owners tend not to be the ones benefiting from the lofty prices.
-Fuel sales represent 65 percent of the total sales of small convenience stores, and the retailers are paying hefty fees to the credit card companies.
+For the 5,845 small convenience stores in Georgia that sell gasoline, fuel sales represent about 65 percent of the total sales, and the retailers pay hefty fees for every credit card purchase.

 Is It Price Gouging?

 One of the pillars of our society is the free-market economy.
 The market controls prices on the basis of supply and demand, local competition and other factors.
 Please be aware that Georgia's price-control laws (O.C.G.A.Sections 10-1-393.4 and 10-1-438) go into effect only after a two-step process has occurred.
 First, a state of emergency must be declared by executive order of the Governor, and the Governor must specifically state that the prices for a service or product, such as gasoline, are subject to price control.
 Without the imposition of a declared state of emergency and the specific designation of gasoline as an affected commodity, high prices alone do not meet the law’s definition of price gouging.